Updated Jan 10, 2023

 Many states are becoming more solar-friendly as every year passes.
 And each state has different tax incentives and rebates for homes and businesses getting a new solar energy system.

-Compared to other states, North Carolina does not have as many local incentives.
-However, combing the state and local rebates with the federal ones can put a solar system within the financial reach of many North Carolina homeowners.
+North Carolina does not have as many local incentives compared to other states.
+However, combining the state and local rebates with the federal ones can put a solar system within the financial reach of many North Carolina homeowners.

 Besides the Federal tax incentive, North Carolina offers a few rebates and local tax incentives that can make a solar system more financially available.
 But, the most significant discount is the Federal Solar Tax Credit.